pci-dev/pci/doc/COAR-Notify.md

 disabled.

-We recommend against enabling the COAR sub-system in a real production system, because a.) it'll accept notifications from anywhere without authentication, and b.) rdflib still doesn't have a constrained URL resolver, which could lead to DoS attacks.
+We recommend against enabling the COAR sub-system in a real production system, because it'll accept notifications from anywhere without authentication.

 Checking it works